vinodkumarhs1962/skinspire_V2/Project_docs/MAster documents/SkinSpire Clinic HMS Development Guidelines.md

 Conclusion
-Following these guidelines consistently will ensure that the SkinSpire Clinic Hospital Management System maintains a coherent architecture, predictable behavior, and high maintainability across all features and modules.
+Following these guidelines consistently will ensure that the Skinspire Clinic Hospital Management System maintains a coherent architecture, predictable behavior, and high maintainability across all features and modules.
 All developers should adhere to these patterns and communicate any necessary deviations or enhancements to the team.